DataDog/integrations-core/docs/dev/create_a_tile.md

 | Color Profile      | sRGB                                                                                                                                              |
 | Description        | The maximum number of characters allowed is 300.                                                                                                  |

-Follow this template to define the `media` object in the media carousel which includes an image, a video thumbnail, and a video:
+Follow this template to define the `media` object in the `manifest.json` file which includes an image, a video thumbnail, and a video:

 {{< code-block lang="json" filename="manifest.json" collapsible="true" >}}
 "media": [